rexresearch

 spinosus, Schinus tenuifolius, Schinus terebinthifolius and

-varieties (acutifolia, damaziana, glaziovana, pohlianus, raddiana,
+varieties (acutifolia, damaziana, glaziovana, pohlianus,

-rhoifolia, selloana, terebinthifolia, ternifolia), Schinus
+raddiana, rhoifolia, selloana, terebinthifolia, ternifolia),

-terebinthifolius, Schinus ternifolia, Schinus tomentosa, Schinus
+Schinus terebinthifolius, Schinus ternifolia, Schinus tomentosa,

-tragodes, Schinus velutinus, Schinus venturii, Schinus
+Schinus tragodes, Schinus velutinus, Schinus venturii, Schinus

-weinmannifolius and varieties (angustifolius, dubius, glabrescens,
+weinmannifolius and varieties (angustifolius, dubius,

-hassleri, intermedius, pauciflorus, paucijuga, pubescens,
+glabrescens, hassleri, intermedius, pauciflorus, paucijuga,

-riedelianus, ridelianus, weinmannifolius) and hybrids thereof.
+pubescens, riedelianus, ridelianus, weinmannifolius) and hybrids

 [0073] In certain embodiments, the extracting process comprises

-the step of mixing the fruit from the plant with a polar solvent,
+the step of mixing the fruit from the plant with a polar

-n-butanol, acetonitrile, acetone, methylene chloride or
+acetate, n-butanol, acetonitrile, acetone, methylene chloride or

 chloroform, under conditions such that a mixture of compounds in